OffensiverHase/HeiabubuLang/docs/heiabubulang.md

 for a <- 0 ..
 10:
     print('a is %i\n', a)
 ```
-you can also specify a step size.
+you can also specify a step size:
 ```python
 for a <- 0 ..
 10 step 2:
     print('a is %i\n', a)